 Understanding PoC, MVP and Prototype | Savvy Development Guide

 People tend to say, knowing the battle is already half the victory.
-And all the concepts that we’re going to discuss today in this article regarding – PoC vs Prototype vs MVP – are about preparing and giving an excellent headstart for Startup/Business.
-Often than enough, you will find these terms relevant for companies at the Concept, Pre-Seed and Seed stages but they’re still often misunderstood and misused.
+And all the concepts that we’re going to discuss today in this article regarding – PoC vs Prototype vs MVP – are about preparing and giving an excellent headstart for Startups/Businesses.
+Depending on the app development process, Savvycom will work on building these concepts.
+Often than enough, you will find these terms relevant for companies at the Concept, Pre-Seed, and Seed stages but they’re still often misunderstood and misused.

-- The outline as well as the difference between PoC, MVP, and Prototype.
+- The concept as well as the difference between PoC, MVP, and Prototype.

-- Full explanation on when and why you should use each of these concepts.
+- Full explanation of when and why you should use each of these concepts.

 - Guide on how to get the most out of them for the benefit of your product and business.

-Without further delay, let’s begin by taking a look at the basic definitions of these concepts.
+Without further delay, let’s take a look at the definitions of these concepts.

 1. POC vs. MVP vs. Prototype: Overview

-Before we go in-depth into each concept, allow us to take an important stop and outline a few key information that you need to keep in mind.
+Before we go in-depth into each concept, allow us to outline a few key pieces of information that you need to keep in mind.
 Since it’s essential to lay out the whole picture, so we don’t get confused later on in the article:

 - A PoC, a Prototype, or an MVP aren’t different forms of your Product.
 Actually, only the MVP refers directly to your end-Product.